ponycode/pony-config/README.md

 Versatile, Predictable Configuration

+#### Sources are merged predictably
+- Config properites are extended and replaced recursively
+- Powerful debug trace of each config value's source
+- Makes it easy to set defaults, load common configuration, and finally override with environement specific values.

-#### Configuration can be loaded from several sources
+#### Configuration can be loaded from many sources
 - JSON files
 - Javascript Objects
 - Environment Variables
-- Commandline Arguments
+- Command Line Arguments
 - Programmatically

-#### Sources are merged predictably
-- Later values replace earlier values
-- New properties can extend objects
-- Objects are merged recursively
-- Powerful debug trace of each config value's source

-Makes it easy to set defaults, then load common configuration, and finally override with specific values.

-#### Objects are accessed through dot paths
+#### Configuration properties are easily accessed through dot paths
 Both `get` and `set` methods support dot paths, for example ```get('name.first')```

-#### Selectable Configuration for Run-Time Environment
+#### Select Configuration for each Run-Time Environment

 Configuration can be selected at run-time for each of your environments, for example Production, Stage, Dev, Dev-Josh, Dev-Scott.
 The run-time environment is determined by searching file paths and environment variables.

-For example,
 ```javascript
 config.findEnvironment( { paths:['./env-file'], env: 'ENVIRONMENT', default:'prod');
 ```

-#### A Simple Example
+## A Simple Example
 ```javascript
 var config = require('pony-config');